 - A photo-copy of passport with validity period at least two years;

 - A photo-copy of academic diploma;

 - A photo-copy of the latest valid health certification from a qualified medical practitioner.
 On the day of leaving the origin country, participants should equipped themselves with a valid health certification from a qualified medical practitioner;

 - A personal signed statement declaring the following:

-- the willingness to follow all the rules and regulations set up by the organizing committee and art centers;
+- The willingness to follow all the rules and regulations set up by the organizing committee and art centers and community;

-- the willingness to participate in all the program arranged by the organising committee and art centers, unless, during the program, declared unfit by a qualified medical practitioner;
+- The willingness to participate in all of the program arranged by the organising committee and art centers, unless, during the program, declared unfit by a qualified medical practitioner;

 - The willingness to pay penalty and to finance my own travel expenses, should I withdraw my participation during the course of the program.

 - The willingness to bear the consequences and be terminated from the program should I fail to comply with the regulations given by the committee.

 - The programme will include Indonesian language lesson.
 A mastery (be it minimum) in Bahasa Indonesia will be an advantage for candidates, but is not a main criterion for the programme, meanwhile basic skill in English is compulsory.